Hezekiah-Sacayanan/PRO-Future-Engineers-2026/README.md

 - **`video/`** – Contains a file named `video.md` that links to a demonstration video of the robot in motion.

-- **`schemes/`** – Includes electromechanical schematics (in PNG, JPEG, or PDF format).
+- **`schemes/`** – Includes electromechanical schematics (in PDF format).
 These diagrams illustrate the complete wiring setup including sensors, motors, controllers, and power management.

 - **`src/`** – Contains all source code required to operate the vehicle.
 The code is written in _ and includes modular functions for sensor reading, motor control, decision logic, lap detection, and more.